Cacti/documentation/How-To-Setup-Remote-Pollers.md

 # Remote Poller setup

-Remote Pollers add complexity to your cacti setup while also massivley extended the capability of itremote pollers allow sysadmin to distribute the load of polling between differnt servers as well as provideanother source of polling close to a device
+Remote Pollers add complexity to your cacti setup while also massivley extended the scalability of it.
+Remote Pollers allow system admins to distribute the load of polling between differnt servers as well as provideanother source of polling close to a device

 For example you may have a device in toronto but if your pollers are in Newyork the network latency may causes issues with your metrics having a remote poller